Tele-Behavioral Health Provider Consultations

 All primary care providers who serve pediatric patients in the state of Nebraska are eligible to participate.
 We call PCPs who have used this consultation service “Participating Providers.”
 To become a participating provider, the PCP should agree to and sign the Terms & Conditions of this service.
 This form is available on the webpage and can be emailed to the provider if they have not signed it prior to making their first consultation request.

 - Wish to seek tele-behavioral health consultation from the expert team

-- Will agree to data reporting requests required by the project; and
+- Will agree to data reporting requests required by the project – these occur two times per year and generally involve completing a brief survey (less than 10 minutes); and

 - Will agree to limited requests to participate in training and technical assistance with the project.